telyn/bytemark-client/README-dev.md

 the relavent go compile (e.g. golang-go-darwin-amd64) and then invoke `make` / `go build` with the GOOS and GOARCH set to (in this example) darwin and amd64, respectively.

-As a convenience a .app folder for use on OS X can be built using make go-bigv.app, which uses some stuff I built on my home-laptop.
+As a convenience a .app folder for use on OS X can be built using make Bytemark.app, which uses some stuff I built on my home-laptop.
 Should work on all intel macs though.
 All of the source for that is included and should automatically be built from source if you're compiling under OS X.